-Council adheres to legislative requirements (see Table 15) and is guided by Council Supporting Documents (Table 17) and Council Policies (Table 18) in the area's management. (include reference to priority legislation)
+Council adheres to legislative requirements (see Table 15) and is guided by Council Supporting Documents (Table 17) and Council Policies (Table 18) in the area's management.

 Market Square is used and managed as an area of open space with garden park features.
 The bandstand and plaques are to be maintained in good condition and not removed unless for restoration and reinstalled.
 Repair and replace damaged heritage listed items like for like in the first instance or with suitable available material or plantings